 Origin nodes – These nodes are where the content originate.
 They are present in the content owner’s premises.

 They are highly scalable, provided that they are required to be transmitted a long way.

 Control Node – These nodes are the back-end ops.
-They manage hosting, routing, monitoring the functionalities of the delivery network.
+They manage to choose best online video hosting platforms, routing, monitoring the functionalities of the delivery network.

 Content delivery network reduces bandwidth usage, thus cutting down the costs and increase the global presence of the content.
 Though the structure of nodes are primarily the above mentioned types, how they are put into function and utilized depends on the architecture of each CDN according to their requirements.
 Generally, a CDN with a high number of Points of Presence (PoPs) are considered to be highly efficient in building and executing well performing streaming service.

 The first and foremost benefit of using a CDN is that your content would be available even to the farthest end users no matter how intense the user traffic gets.
 Within the span of clicking a page or video and getting immediate access or waiting for a 10 second for the content to load, you might lose a 60% of user traffic on mobile phones.
 CDN gives you the privilege of instant loading, in turn, the ability to retain the visitors of your site.

 Pre-cached data does not restrict itself to delivering content at a faster rate.
 They also tend to lessen the cost engrossed in storing and transmitting from original server.
 Being the bearers of more than half the data generated online, they also hold a vast amount data that can give insights for statistics and how a course of happening takes place.
 Hence, employing CDN cuts down the cost of maintenance and productivity of infrastructure.

 Lower packet loss